pramod096/Proposal-4B/README.md

 ## About US

-* ***PN Solutions*** is a world-renowned software solutions company based in Maryville, Missouri.
+* ***PA2N Solutions*** is a world-renowned software solutions company based in Maryville, Missouri.
 We specialize in innovative website design and development to meet the needs of clients in various industries and assist them.

 ## Stack